MythFinance/docs.myth.finance/dualSTAKE/src/protesting.md

 The intent behind upgradability is to evolve dualSTAKE with more features, such as support for new AMMs, multiple node runners, etc.

-**Code upgrades can change the rules of the system, as well as set funds in jeopardy.** For this reason, code upgrades are time-delayed by 2 weeks, and the Myth Finance team will present the upgraded code in advance.
+**Code upgrades can change the rules of the system, as well as set funds in jeopardy.** For this reason, code upgrades are time-delayed by 1 week, and the Myth Finance team will present the upgraded code in advance.
 The integrity of the (scheduled) upgrade will be guaranteed via cryptographic hashes - which means that we will be bound to upgrade _only_ to the version we present.

 As a user, you can protest a scheduled upgrade with your dualSTAKE tokens: